francismontalbo/fused-densenet-tiny/README.md

 **First (easier):**
 - Clone this repository or download as zip.
+- Install the requirements on a newly created environment to prevent issues with other existing ones.
 - Directly open the `model_evaluation.ipynb` and proceed with the evaluation.
 Then open the `model_tester.ipynb` to test it and you are done.
 **The weight size of the model is only 10.3MB named as `fused_densenet_tiny.h5` inside the `weights\` folder. **

 **Second (difficult):**
 - Make sure to download the <a href="https://drive.google.com/drive/folders/1WVKRTS5Wg8FdL7GCKwebIUz9jXnKx9nH?usp=sharing">PREPARED dataset</a> and extract it to a folder within the `fused-densenet-tiny/` like `fused-densenet-tiny/dataset/`
+- Clone this repository or download as zip.
+- Install the requirements on a newly created environment to prevent issues with other existing ones.
 - Open the `model_trainer.ipynb` and train.
 - Once trained, you may now use the `model_evaluation.ipynb` and `model_tester.ipynb` and you are done.

+**REMEMBER THIS IS A LONGER PROCESS (Second process) TO TEST AND SIMULATE THE MODEL**

 ## Performance Results